abelfubu/blog/src/content/create-a-blog-with-analog.md

 ### Search Engine Optimization SEO

-Alright, let's talk about getting your blog noticed by the big guns of the internet: search engines.
+Now, let's ensure your blog gets noticed by search engines.
+In the `src/app/pages/blog/[slug].page.ts` file, you'll find the key to optimizing your pages for search results.

-So, you've got this file called src/app/pages/blog/[slug].page.ts.
-It's like the secret sauce behind your blog's pages.
-Open it up, and you'll find a simple component doing its thing.

-But here's the deal: if you want your blog to shine in the search results, you gotta give it some love.
-That's where SEO comes in.

-Now, don't worry, it's not as scary as it sounds.
-With Analog and Angular, you've got some handy tools at your disposal.

-In that blog/[slug].page.ts file, you'll notice a nifty little observable called post$.
-It's like your blog's best friend, holding all the juicy details about your post.

-But wait, there's more!
-You can use this buddy to update all the important SEO stuff, like the title and meta tags.
-Just inject some Angular magic:
+Utilize the post$ observable to update important SEO elements like title and meta tags:

 ```typescript
 import { Meta, Title } from '@angular/platform-browser';